DerrickXuNu/derrickxunu.github.io/_pages/about.md

 </p>

 # About Me
-* I am a Senior Deep Learning Engineer [Mercedes-Benz R&D North America](https://mbrdna.com/).
+* I am a Senior Deep Learning Engineer at [Mercedes-Benz R&D North America](https://mbrdna.com/).
 My main focus is on sensor fusion for autonomous driving, online HD Map learning, and topological graph learning.
 * Before join MBRDNA, I enjoyed my time working at [OPPO R&D US](https://www.oppo.com/en/), which is one of the largest smartphone companies in China.
 During that period, I mainly worked on model compression and computer vision applications on mobile devices.
-* I have also worked in several startups in the area of computer vision such as [Aerospec Technology](https://aerospec.us/) and [AlgoFace](https://www.algoface.ai/).
+* I have also worked at several startups in the area of computer vision such as [Aerospec Technology](https://aerospec.us/) and [AlgoFace](https://www.algoface.ai/).
 * I received my master degree from [Northwestern University](https://www.northwestern.edu/).
-During the graduate study, I have the honor to work with [Prof. Ying Wu](http://users.eecs.northwestern.edu/~yingwu/) and [Prof. Xin Chen](http://users.eecs.northwestern.edu/~xinchen/) together.
+During the graduate study, I have the honor to work with [Prof. Ying Wu](http://users.eecs.northwestern.edu/~yingwu/) and [Prof. Xin Chen](http://users.eecs.northwestern.edu/~xinchen/).

 # Recent News
 * September 3, 2019.
 One paper accepted to NeurIPS 2019.